soroush-tabesh/ap2020-tetris/README.md

 - Arrow Right and Left for rotations
 - Arrow Down for speeding up
 - Arrow Up for the Regret ability
-- Space and Enter keys are for rotation
+- Space and Enter keys are for rotations

 ## Descriptions